Filters

 - Surface labeling mistakes

-- Identify high-impact data to label in order to maximally improve neural network performance
+- Identify high-impact data to label in order to model performance

 Supported attributes for search and filter